run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-train.md

 With this Quickstart you will learn how to:

-*   Use the Run:AI command-line interface (CLI) to start a deep learning __training__ workload
+*   Use the Run:AI command-line interface (CLI) to start a deep learning __training__ workload.
-*   View training status and resource consumption using the Run:AI user interface and the Run:AI CLI
+*   View training status and resource consumption using the Run:AI user interface and the Run:AI Command-line interface (CLI).
-*   View training logs
+*   View training logs.
-*   Stop the training
+*   Stop the training.

 ## Prerequisites

 To complete this Quickstart you must have:

-*   Run:AI software is installed on your Kubernetes cluster.
+*   Run:AI software installed on your Kubernetes cluster.
 See: [Installing Run:AI on an on-premise Kubernetes Cluster](../../Administrator/Cluster-Setup/cluster-install.md)
 *   Run:AI CLI installed on your machine.
 See: [Installing the Run:AI Command-Line Interface](../../Administrator/Researcher-Setup/cli-install.md)

 ## Step by Step Walkthrough

 ### Setup

-*   Open the Run:AI user interface at <https://app.run.ai>
+*   Open the Run:AI user interface at <https://app.run.ai>.
-*   Login
+*   Login.
-*   Go to "Projects"
+*   Go to "Projects".
-*   Add a project named "team-a"
+*   Add a project named "team-a".
-*   Allocate 2 GPUs to the project
+*   Allocate 2 GPUs to the project.

 ### Run Workload